-REGISTRATION TE MPLATE NFORMATION REQU IRED WORD LIMI This is a guide and is no t intended to constrain the information you provide.
-An asterisk indicates mandatory information.
-PROPOSAL INFORMA ATION Investment Area Confirm the investment process you are applying to; either Smart Ideas or Research Programmes.
-NZBN Number Confirm the NZBN or registration number of the contracting organisation. - Company/Trust Number Confirm the Company or Trust Number of the contracting organisation.
+INFORMATION REQUIRED This is a guide and is not intend mandatory fields.
+This is a guide and is not intended to constrain the information you provide.
+An asterisk indicates mandatory fields.
+PROPOSAL INFORMATIO N Comments of the Comments of Investment Area Confirm the investment process you are applying to; either Smart Ideas or Research Programmes.
+NZBN Number NZBN or registration number of the contracting organisation populates form the organisation profile.
+Registration number If you are a Trust, Incorporated Society or Company your registration number will show here.
+This populates from the organisation profile.
 Total Funding Requested Specify the total funding across all years that you are requesting.
 Title Provide a meaningful title that identifies the nature of proposal.
 Do not include acronyms or abbreviations.
-12 words Titles should clearly reflect the nature of the research involved.
+The title entered here will apply to proposal and cannot be changed after Registration.
+Titles should clearly reflect the nature of the research involved.
 Avoid cryptic or humorous "tabloid" style titles.
-The title entered here will apply to your Concept (if applicable) and Full proposal and cannot be changed after Registration. - Number of Years Specify the number of years you are applying for funding.
-Funding Requested > For Smart Ideas you can apply for two or three years funding.
+12 words Number of Years Funding Requested Specify the number of years you are applying for funding.
+For Smart Ideas you can apply for two or three years funding.
 For Research Programmes you can apply for three, four or five years funding.
-Funding Objective Specify the fund objective that best describes the primary focus of your proposed research.
-Select either: Economic,Environmental, orSociety.
+Investment Objective Specify the fund objective that best describes the primary focus of your proposed research.
+Select either: Economic, Environmental, or Society.
 You can provide more specificity in the Research classifications section.
-See the Endeavour Fund Investment Plan 2019-2021 for more information regarding Government investment priorities. -
+See the Endeavour Fund Investment Plan 2019-2021 for more information regarding Government investment signals and targets.